How to make homemade natural magnesium oil and why you may need the many benefits of magnesium!

 Magnesium helps to support deep sleep by maintaining healthy levels of GABA, a neurotransmitter that promotes sleep and it has also shown to be effective in fighting restless leg syndrome.

-I can definitely attest to both better sleep and relief from restless leg syndrome.
+I can definitely attest to magnesium helping with better sleep and relief from restless leg syndrome.
 When I was pregnant with both my boys, I had the hardest time falling and staying asleep because of restless leg syndrome.

-After discovering that magnesium supposedly helps with this I immediately tried it, and that first night after using it, I was able to sleep better than I had in months.
+After discovering that magnesium supposedly helps with this I immediately tried magnesium oil, and that first night after using it, I was able to sleep better than I had in months.
+Mary Ruth Organics also offers a Nighttime Multivitamin, which works wonders as well as far as falling asleep and staying asleep!

 Better sleep is definitely one of my favorite benefits of magnesium!